sjmeverett/redux-component-host/README.md

 * `section` - the name of the page section the component is to be rendered in
 * `exact` - whether or not the route matching is to be exact

-#### `loadComponents(dirname: string, regex = /[\/\.]component$/, fnName = 'initReduxComponent')`
+#### `loadComponents(requireContext, fnName = 'initReduxComponent')`

-Automagically loads components from the specified directory.
-The specified directory is searched recursively for "component" and "foo.component" modules by default, or matching the specified regex otherwise.
+Automagically loads components from using the specified webpack require context.
 By default it looks for an exported function called `initReduxComponent`, and runs it with this host as the first argument, and a 'wait-for-dependencies' waiter as the second argument.

 **Params**

-* `dirname` - the directory to search in
-* `regex` - a regex to match file names
+* `requireContext` - a webpack `require.context()` result
 * `fnName` - the name of the function to run

 #### `get store()`